beameio/beame-sdk/README.md

 	   name  (hostname), via client side cert, server side cert.
 	2. Provisioning Authentication Proof of ownership of keys via a web api

-You will be issued an organization certificate it will have a non routeable host name.
+You will be issued an organization certificate it will have a hosntame host name.
+In order to take actions as your organization your will be required to prove ownership of the cert.
+This can happen one of three ways

+1. using it as a client cert and access beame,
+2. using it as a server cert when beame access you with push of freshly issued certificate.

 In fact we have three layers (organizational, you will only have one), atom, is essentially a logical seperation of instances in our particular envieroment.